 Season Preview: Sheffield Wednesday

-Danny Mayor (Bury), Adam Davies (Barnsley), Reda Johnson (Coventry City), Miguel Llera (Scunthorpe Utd), Michail Antonio (Nottingham Forest), Jermaine Johnson (Released) This Season
+Out: Danny Mayor (Bury), Adam Davies (Barnsley), Reda Johnson (Coventry City), Miguel Llera (Scunthorpe Utd), Michail Antonio (Nottingham Forest), Jermaine Johnson (Released)

 After avoiding relegation last season, Wednesday have lost a couple of key players from last season and not replaced with equal quality.
 Tom Lees and Kieran Westwood could be excellent additions, but given much of their success last season was built around loan signing Connor Wickham, unless a top striker in brought in to replace before the end of August they could be struggling for survival again this season.